Seventh Annual Mental Health Research Symposium

-Join us for the Sixth Annual Research Symposium hosted by Psi Chi at the Michigan School of Psychology on Friday, April 17, 2020 in Farmington Hills, Michigan.
+Join us virtually for the Seventh Annual Research Symposium hosted by Psi Chi at the Michigan School of Psychology on Friday, April 16, 2021.

 This student and professional friendly summit is designed to include persons who are currently enrolled in undergraduate or graduate programs or working in a field pertaining to psychology, counseling, and other mental health related fields.

 We are committed to engaging activists, educators, future scholars and clinicians in meaningful discussion around current issues relating to clinical and psychological processes.